GOKUL-J-JC/GOKUL-J-JC/README.md

 - 👋 Hi, I’m Gokul J
-- 👀 I’m interested in web design and front-end web development
+- 👀 I’m interested in web design & front-end web development and data analysis
 - 🌱 I’m currently learning reactjs
 - 📧 How to reach me gokul.j.it.mec@gmail.com
 - 🌎 Connect with me in https://www.linkedin.com/in/gokul-j-3641a7241